spookylukey/django-views-the-right-way/source/delegation.rst

 So our view will need to do two things: it will show a single object, and also shows a list.
-The answer of how to do two things with FBVs is: **do two things**: No special tricks needed for that.
+The answer of how to do two things with FBVs is: **do two things**.
+No special tricks needed for that.
 Let's start with a simple version of our view:

 .. code-block:: python